floodyberry/chacha-opt/docs/UTILITIES.md

     typedef void (*impl_bench)(const void *impl);

-    void bench(const void *impls, size_t impl_size, impl_test test_fn, impl_bench bench_fn, size_t units_count, const char *units_desc, size_t trials);
+    void bench(const void *impls, size_t impl_size, impl_test test_fn, impl_bench bench_fn, size_t units_count, const char *units_desc);

+`bench` calls `test_fn` for each available implementation, and if that succeeds, it proceeds with the benchmark.

+** NEW ** It is no longer necessary to specify how many trials to use.
+Internally, the benchmark code computes the smallest measurable duration between two consecutive calls to the timing function, and approximately how many `cycles_t` are accumulated during 1 second..
+It then determines how many calls to `bench_fn` will last at least 25 times the smallest measurable duration, and stores it at the batch size.
+Finally, it computes how many times to call the batch size to last approximately 1 second.
+No more going crazy trying to figure out how to time on significantly slower machines or trying to batch things up to cover the variability of timers!

-`bench` calls `test_fn` for each available implementation, and if that succeeds, `bench_fn` `trials` times, and reports the best time for each divided by units_count.
-The strategy is to call bench once per specific combination of parameters and methods, e.g. call bench once for encrypting 16 bytes, once for 256, or once for signing a message, once for verifying a message, etc. `units_desc` is the type of unit being measured, e.g. "byte", "signature", "keypair generation".
+The basic strategy for benchmarking is to call bench once per specific combination of parameters and methods, e.g. call bench once for encrypting 16 bytes, once for 256, or once for signing a message, once for verifying a message, etc. `units_count` is the number of raw units being operated on, e.g. `32` for `secure_compare32`. `units_desc` is the type of raw unit being operated on, e.g. "byte", "signature", "keypair generation".

-    uint8_t *bench_get_buffer(void);
+    unsigned char *bench_get_buffer(void);

 `bench_get_buffer` returns a 64 byte aligned 32768 byte scratch buffer the benchmarked function can do whatever it likes with.